Alexpascual28/rprk_general_control_class/README.md

    }
    ```

-   **Usage**:

-   This function is typically used when you need to read a value from a specific register that may have been written to by another part of your program or from an external device like the Raspberry Pi.
-For instance, you might store sensor data or configuration settings in these registers.

 *`putRegister` Function*

 The `putRegister` function allows writing data to a specific register in the `reg_array`.
 Here’s a detailed look: